jlkiri/react-easy-flip/README.md

 ### Exported easings

 `react-easy-flip` exports ready-to-use easing functions.
+You can [see the examples here](https://easings.net/).

 - linear
 - easeInSine